Dermatitis herpetiformis in Adult

 111196000 – Dermatitis herpetiformis

 - Scabies manifests with interdigital burrows and involvement of the hands, wrists, and genital region, sparing the head.

 - Papular urticaria may be associated with arthropod bites and is distributed over exposed areas.

 - Bullous pemphigoid presents with urticarial erythematous plaques and intact, tense bullae in older patients.

 - Linear IgA bullous dermatosis presents with grouped vesicles and bullae, classically in an annular configuration.

 - Atopic dermatitis is also pruritic, with ill-defined, weeping, erythematous plaques.

 - Herpes simplex virus has nonsymmetric, localized, clustered vesicles with more pain and less pruritus.

 - may have associated milia.

 - Transient acantholytic dermatosis (Grover disease) is a pruritic papular eruption in the seborrheic regions of older men.

 - Neurotic excoriations are distributed in areas within reach for the patient to scratch, and no primary lesions are appreciated on examination.

-- Pemphigoid gestationis is characterized by tense bullae over the abdomen in pregnant women.
+- Pemphigoid gestationis is characterized by tense bullae over the abdomen in pregnant patients.

 - Chronic prurigo consists of lichenified excoriated papules or nodules.

 - Prurigo pigmentosa usually affects the back, chest, and neck; the forehead and arms are rarely involved.

 - Evaluate for other causes of .